klyfarthfa/loan/readme.txt

 Ruby 2.2.4 is hardly the latest version though, so there could be compatibility issues.
 There shouldn't be, but there could.

-Instructions to run the server
+Instructions to run the app server
 0. Setup assumes that you have compatible versions of ruby and mysql.
   0a.
 This was also written in regards to the rails development environment (RAILS_ENV=development).
 You may need to set the appropriate environment